cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-13-game-wager.md

     }
     ```

-And with that, you have handled wagers.
-Players can start getting serious if they want.
+Congratulations, you have successfully handled wagers.
+Players can now start getting serious with the game.